alpaka-group/alpaka/docs/source/advanced/cmake.rst

 alpaka_OFFLOAD_MAX_BLOCK_SIZE
   .. code-block::

-     Maximum number threads per block to be suggested by any target offloading backends ANY_BT_OMP5 and ANY_BT_OACC.
+     Maximum number threads per block to be suggested by any target offloading backends (ANY_BT_OMP5).

 CMAKE_CXX_FLAGS